 So what about having a horse shoe from a winning Lambourn racehorse, decorated with ribbons to match your colour scheme and with a ribbon loop to ensure it always stays the right way up to hold the luck in.

 The choice of shoes currently includes a limited number from the Henry Cecil trained Frankel and many other famous winners.

 Ellie Sanderson Bridal Boutique stunned us at Earls Court!
 Now she returns to the NEC to show us her beautiful bridal collection.

-But is this the end of tradition?
+But is this the end of a tradition?
 Perhaps there is a reason why these customs have lasted this long!
-For some people the church ceremony marks a real milestone in their relationship and adds weight to the commitment between them both.
+For some people, the church ceremony marks a real milestone in their relationship and adds weight to the commitment between them both.

 So what is the future of weddings?

 The 'something old' part of the famous wedding poem represents the presence and importance of the past when moving into the future.
 However it can be difficult to choose that treasured heirloom when your special day is approaching fast.
 It could be an antique or just an item that represents something from your past.